4 Basic Principles of Marketing Automation SMS in eCommerce

 Are you responsible for the marketing communication of an eCommerce store?
 Are you using one of the most popular marketing automation platforms?
-Do you include SMS in the communication channels that you use?
-If you are, that’s awesome!
-But are you sure that you are sending SMS-es the right way?
+Do you include SMS in your communication strategy?
+If you do, that’s awesome!
+But are you sure you’re sending SMS-es the right way?

 Leading online stores achieve an SMS open rate of as much as 98%!
 And 69% of their messages are read within 5 minutes!
 How is that possible?
 Text messages are much more noticeable than messages received via any other communication channel.
 As a rule, the content of the message is read and the link is clicked.
-But the success of SMS marketing depends largely on the skillful design of the MS communication and its neat execution.
+But the success of SMS marketing depends largely on the skillful design of the communication and its neat execution.
 For if you approach mobile marketing without reflection and simply send out secondary content, you risk alienating your subscribers.

 Here are 4 simple rules to help you create successful SMS marketing campaigns.